The 2018 Vapor Nano vs. the 2016 Version

 Weight, as a scoring category, is the most powerful single category in our matrix.
 The sum of downhill scoring categories is more important than the weight and uphill performance to us, but no one category is as valued as highly as weight.
 In this way, the La Sportiva Vapor gets an early head start in overall ratings.
 Not only is the Vapor the lightest in absolute terms, but it is also quite wide.
 The calculated weight/surface area leads the pack, and by other accounts leads the entire industry.

 Finally, further enhancing the weight score is the fact that the top sheet is essentially pure white.
 In sunny, soft, and dry snow conditions, the top of skis gets warmed by the sun.
 This warm top melts some snow.
 The liquid water thus formed collects dry snow which can then refreeze in place.
 Depending on the width of the ski and the exact temperature and snow conditions, this can add considerable mass to the ski.
 Light colored skis (the K2 Wayback 104 are also at least mostly light-colored) collect less snow and therefore stay closer to their manufactured mass in actual usage.

-Lead test editor and IFMGA certified guide Jed Porter on the La Sportiva Vapor Nano in Alberta, Canada.
+Lead test editor and IFMGA certified guide Jed Porter on tester skis in Alberta, Canada.